saulcombes/saulcombes.github.io/Projects/Commentary.md

 # From Superbugs to Scapegoats: AMR Misinformation and Xenophobic Narratives

 This project involved writing a scholarly commentary examining how antimicrobial resistance (AMR) misinformation could be exploited to fuel xenophobic and discriminatory discourse.
-Drawing on patterns from COVID‑19, Ebola, and historical infectious‑disease stigma, the commentary argues that current AMR communication — dominated by fear‑laden metaphors and crisis framing — creates a foreseeable risk of racialised narratives emerging in public discourse.
+Drawing on patterns from COVID‑19, Ebola, and historical infectious‑disease stigma, the commentary argues that current AMR communication - dominated by fear‑laden metaphors and crisis framing - creates a foreseeable risk of racialised narratives emerging in public discourse.

+This project, while not part of my main medical research pipeline, was a product of personal deliberation on how my own research might be exploited and therefore how important it is to put significant thought and dedication towards how I frame and translate my work as well as my social media presence.
+Thinking about my own impact evoked some thoughts about the wider impact of the medical sciences and whether or not we are doing a good enough job to preserve public understanding in our specialisms.

 ---